buvir/Data-Science-Job-Salaries/README.md

 ## How to run
 1. Clone or upload files to a GitHub repo.
-2. Open the notebook `Dat science Job salaries.ipynb` in Google Colab or Jupyter.
+2. Open the notebook `Data science Job salaries.ipynb` in Google Colab or Jupyter.
 3. Ensure dependencies are installed:
 Libriaries Used :